That man in the straw hat left a happy home at 15 the second son of a farmer.

-The term is of course a reference to the above mentioned movie in which the hero takes out two bad guys with a single almost miraclous shot.
+The term is of course a reference to the above mentioned movie in which the hero takes out two bad guys with a single almost miraculous shot.
 Performance under pressure is not an accident.
 It takes practice.
-Of course, this feat is really the result of considerable skill, the right tools, careful planning, and thorough preperation.
+Of course, this feat is really the result of considerable skill, the right tools, careful planning, and thorough preparation.

 Since model-based software like AutoCAD Civil 3D relies heavily of the use of named references we can develop or better yet employ a standard planned set of Naming Rules to manage our Styles and Features inside the Civil 3D Dynamic Model.
 This also applies within the larger structure of our Civil 3D projects and how we must deliver our work.

 You really can't double down and get more consistent models, easier to use styles and templates, and more publication flexibility if you simply pretend things are the way they were in the past.
 Do not avoid Naming Standards issues.
 Don't be a greenhorn.